 - Refuges and Gîtes d'Étape Huts for hikers on trails in mountainous areas.

-As a rule of thumb, budget covers everything from basic hostels to small family-run places; midrange means a few extra creature comforts such as an elevator; while top-end places stretch from luxury five-star palaces with air-conditioning, swimming pools and restaurants to boutique-chic Alpine chalets.
+As a rule of thumb, budget covers everything from basic hostels to small family-run places; midrange means a few extra creature comforts such as a lift; while top-end places stretch from luxury five-star palaces with air-conditioning, swimming pools and restaurants to boutique-chic Alpine chalets.

 Accommodation costs vary wildly between seasons and regions: what will buy you a night in a romantic chambre d'hôte (B&B) in the countryside may get a dorm bed in a major city or high-profile ski resort.